 Some of my favorite streets/squares to do a tapas crawl are Carrera del Darro, Plaza Nueva, Calle Elvira, and Calle Navas.

 Some of the best tapas restaurants in Granada that are casual and well-priced are La Botilleria, Bodegas Castaneda, and Los Diamantes.

 Here are some Granada Tapas tour options if you want to save yourself time researching options:

 8. Cathedral and Capilla Real

 The Granada Cathedral is considered a Renaissance church but has elements of Gothic and Baroque styles as well.
 The church was built over a destroyed mosque and is located right in the city center.
-It almost comes as a dramatic surprise as you round the corner and see the entrance as it’s almost hidden by all the surrounding buildings.
-The beauty and history of the Cathedral make this a must on list of what to do in Granada, Spain.

 The Royal Chapel, Capilla Real, holds the remains of Queen Isabella and King Ferdinand.
 The treasury holds historic items like Isabella’s prayer book and crown, a box that is rumored to have been given to Columbus filled with jewels to fund his journey, among other items.
 The grand hall houses a collection of Queen Isabella’s paintings.